yiminxsisu/TV-AfD_Imperative_Corpus/README.md

 ### Data from Wikipedia's Articles for Deletion Discussions
 We only include classified data for sentences from this source.
 The file is tab seperated with two columns of text and classification (1 for imperative and 0 for non-imperative) respectively.
 Each line represent one instance of data.

+### Citation
+When using this dataset for any academic work or publication, please cite the following paper:

+Yimin Xiao, Zong-Ying Slaton, and Lu Xiao.
+2020.
+TV-AfD: An Imperative-Annotated Corpus from The Big Bang Theory and Wikipedia’s Articles for Deletion Discussions.
+In Proceedings of The 12th Language Resources and Evaluation Conference, European Language Resources Association, Marseille, France, 6544–6550.
+Retrieved from https://www.aclweb.org/anthology/2020.lrec-1.805